 Emergency Services in Sihanoukville

 About a mile.
 Hospitals are limited to the International Clinics and CT Clinic.
 All are open 24/7 and the health care, of course, varies from poor to good.
 I assume they are private.

-Choosing an expat health insurance provider is an important decision for expats in Cambodia.
-Take a minute to get a quote from our trusted expat health insurance partner, CIGNA.
-Sponsored by CIGNA.
+Expats living in Cambodia interested in expat health insurance should take a minute to get a quote from our trusted expat health insurance partner, CIGNA.